JGoodwillieV/GoodSwim/PUSH_NOTIFICATIONS_SUMMARY.md

 ## ✅ What Was Built

-A complete, production-ready push notification system for StormTracker that enables real-time communication between coaches and parents.
+A complete, production-ready push notification system for GoodSwim that enables real-time communication between coaches and parents.

 ---